KaneWalker505/P4P-Crypto-PHP-Miner-Wallet-/README.md

 # (No REALLY its blockchain is undestroyable)

-* The blockchain creates automated backups, If it ever fails or crashes it can easily be put back online without user wallet damage
+* The blockchain creates automated backups, If it ever fails or becomes corrupt the node can easily be put back online without user wallet damage

 # Purchase | sell p4p coin